Behavioral science theory as applied to mass communications systems and audiences.

 MFJS 3502 Advanced Web Building & Site Management (4 qtr. hrs.)

 This course covers the concepts and tools utilized when building industry standard Rich Internet/Desktop Applications.
 During the course the student gets an introduction to Object Oriented development practices and how it applies to ActionScript 3.0 development for the Flash Player and Adobe Integrated Runtime platforms.
 The student is exposed to design patterns and frameworks that are commonly used during RIA development.
 During the course the student learns how data is handled in an RIA situation, covering such aspects and XML, AMF remoting, and local file storage.
 Flash, Flex, and AIR are all discussed and used during the course when building Rich Internet/Desktop Applications.

 MFJS 3504 Advanced Multimedia Storytelling and Publishing (4 qtr. hrs.)

-This class integrates the reporting, writing, editing and multimedia production and editing skills students have acquired and practiced in previous journalism studies classes and applies them to building, from the ground up, a content management based multimedia website.
-Students design, build, produce, and promote multimedia web sites in groups using an open course content management system.
+In this course, students tap the reporting, writing, editing and multimedia production and editing skills and knowledge learned and practice in previous journalism studies classes and apply them to building from scratch, a own content management based multimedia web site.
+Laboratory fee required.
 Prerequisites: MFJS 2140, MFJS 2240 or MFJS 3215, and MFJS 3501.

 MFJS 3510 Web Application Development (4 qtr. hrs.)